 Post-compulsory education consists of three-year general and vocational upper secondary education and training.
 General upper secondary lead to matriculation examination and vocational to vocational qualification.

 Higher education system in Finland

 The Finnish higher education system comprises universities and universities of applied sciences.
-The universities engage both in education and research and have the right to award doctorates.
-The universities of applied sciences are multi-field institutions of professional higher education.
+Universities engage both in education and research and have the right to award doctorates.
+Universities of applied sciences are multi-field institutions of professional higher education.
 Universities of applied sciences engage in applied research and development.